How To Get an Employer Identification Number

 Bottom Line

 If your small business has employees or is a partnership or corporation, an EIN is required.
-Receiving an EIN is free and you can quickly and easily file online.
+Receiving an EIN is free, and you can easily apply for an EIN online through the IRS.